 Extreme May Engage in Future Acquisitions that Dilute the Ownership Interests of Our Stockholders, Cause Us to Incur Debt and Assume Contingent Liabilities business strategy, we review acquisition and strategic investment prospects that would complement our current product offerings, augment our market coverage or enhance our technical capabilities, or that may otherwise offer growth opportunities.
-While we have no current agreements or negotiations underway with respect to any such material acquisitions, we are reviewing investments in new businesses and we may acquire businesses, products or technologies in the future.
+We are reviewing investments in new businesses and we expect to make investments in and may acquire businesses, products or technologies in the future.
 In the event of any future acquisitions, we could: